oliverpk2000/pong/README.md

 # pong
-pong game
-made for 2 players
+pong game made for 2 players

 left plays with W and S

 right plays with ARROWUP and ARROWDOWN

-.exe file in release page if you don't want to install dependencies
+.exe file + necessary game files in release page if you don't want to install dependencies